sekika/swrcfit/doc/en/README.md

 R2 =  0.99414
 ```

-If advanced mode is selected (see [calculation option](#calculation-options)),
-correlation matrix and standard deviation are also shown.
-If qs and/or
-qr are set as constant, correlation matrix and standard deviation are shown
-only for the parameters set as variables.

 ## Preparation of data file

 The input data, i.e., the soil water retention curve, should be prepared